Do Go On - 396 - Rosemary Brown: A Musical Seance

 Have you seen her?

-He became friends with her too.
+He gave friends with her too.

 Have you spoken to this woman?

-Not much happening upstairs, let me tell you.
+Not much happening upstairs.

 This is what he wrote in her obituary.